fatkodima/sidekiq-iteration/guides/custom-enumerator.md

 your enumerator will be used by it.
 An enumerator must `yield` two things in the following order as positional
 arguments:
 - An object to be processed in a job `each_iteration` method
-- A cursor position, which Iteration will persist if `each_iteration` returns succesfully and the job is forced to shut down.
+- A cursor position, which Iteration will persist if `each_iteration` returns successfully and the job is forced to shut down.
 It can be any data type your job backend can serialize and deserialize correctly.

 A job that includes Iteration is first started with `nil` as the cursor.
 When resuming an interrupted job, Iteration